mszep/pandoc_resume/resume.md

     supplement software functionality
   * Worked to discover and resolve bugs and defects
   * Completed a variety of testing to recreate and resolve customer issues
-  * Implemented enterprise level software solutions in many environments from extremely large (20,000+) to single workstations.
+  * Implemented enterprise-level software solutions in many environments from extremely large (20,000+) to single workstations.

 ### Constant Contact (Waltham, MA)